RocketLeagueMapmaking/theme-rlmm/docs/docs/frontmatter.md

 Overwrite all settings for the right side menu to hide on the current page

+### watch

+- Type: `boolean`
+- Default: `true`

+Overwrite the setting for showing the watching banner on the bottom of the page

 ### items

 - Type: `Array<{ title: string; description: string; color?: string }>`